TheSilvered/nest/docs/c_api/c_api-iter.md

 **Description:**

-The structure defining a Nest iter object.
+The structure defining a Nest iterator object.

 **Fields:**

-- `start`: the start function of the iterator
+- `start`: the function that initializes the iterator
-- `is_done`: the is_done function of the iterator
+- `is_done`: the function of the iterator that checks if it has finished
-- `get_val`: the get_val function of the iterator
+- `get_val`: the function of the iterator that gets the current value
 - `value`: the value passed to the functions of the iterator

 ---